mbdx6cw3/CSD-MD/README.txt

     PDB identifier:         four letter identifier associated with PDB entry

-    pair-net model:         name of trained pair-net model to search for in "pair-net_models" directory. "none" will default
+    pair-net model path:    name of trained pair-net model to search for in "pair-net_models" directory.
+If set to "none"
-                            to Amber potential.
-More MM potentials to be added
+                             will default to MM simulation using the Amber14 potential.

-    pair-net library path:  specifies the location of the library of pair-net trained models
+                             Water is always TIP3P.

     solvate system:         "yes" will fill box with explicit water molecules, modelled by default using TIP3P